-And then, 4 hours later, we looked at the map, only to realize that we’d driven roughly ¼ of the way to our destination, Bordeaux.
+And then, 4 hours later, we looked at the map, only to realize that we’d driven roughly ¼ of the way to our next destination, Bordeaux.
 It was already 1pm.

-What not to do: Take a scenic detour to see a castle
+Don’t: Take a scenic detour to see a castle

 As we drove through the countryside, we kept seeing these tempting road signs with gorgeous illustrations on them and tantalizing names like Chateau de Baguette and Chateau de Tartine.
 OK, I made that up.
 I only know French food words.
 Sorry, everyone.

 So when we saw the sign for Chateau de Vezins that said something in French like “adventure and castles this way,” we were tantalized.
 Should we go check it out?

 After all, we reasoned, the whole point of a road trip instead of taking the train is the freedom to go and explore the French countryside and visit Chateaus if we like.
 We had this car, we had our freedom, why not just #YOLO and do it?!
 Adventure is out there!

 Let’s be spontaneous, we said to each other.
 It’ll be fun, we said.
 Famous last words.

 Tires screeching, we pulled off in search of castles & adventure.

 The first glimpse of the castle was stunning, and we happily pulled over and got some photos.
 But wouldn’t it be awesome, we thought, if we could see it from close up?

 We typed in Chateau de Vezins to see if our BMW GPS lady was on board with our plan, and she was totally game!
 She took us through the town and pleasantly said “Turn right.”